BroadbandForum/usp/specification/messages/index.md

     }
 ```

 Lastly, using wildcards or another Search Path, the requested path may resolve to more than one resolved path.
-For example for a Request sent to an Agent with two `Wifi.SSID` instances:
+For example for a Request sent to an Agent with two `WiFi.SSID` instances:

 ```
     Get {
       param_paths {
-        "Device.Wifi.SSID.*.Status"
+        "Device.WiFi.SSID.*.Status"
       }
     }
 ```